midtown-ai/glossary/glossary/m.md

   * Diagonal matrix: Stretch or scale each axis :warning: - sign creates a reflection!
   * Square zero matrix: All outputs is ZERO regardless of the input matrix
   * Shear matrix
-  * Orthogonal matrix: Produce an improper rotation (pure rotation with or without reflection)
+  * Orthogonal matrix: Produce an improper rotation (pure rotation with or without reflection = no vector is stretched longer or shorter)
   * Projection matrix: You project a vector in a lower dimension space :warning: you lose info, you cannot invert those matrix!
   * Invertible matrix: To undo a linear transformation